Overview of Chin and Jawline Fillers

 We do however, also look after clients wanting more noticeable and glamourous results.

 Dermal fillers are made up of different substances.
 The most common fillers used at Medaestthetics are made up of a Carbohydrate Gel.
-The safety profile of these fillers is clinically well established when used by an experienced doctor or Nurse who knows the facial anatomy well.
+The efficacy profile of these fillers is clinically well established when used by an experienced doctor or Nurse who knows the facial anatomy well.